Ex-Google, get over it!

 — “Hi, my name is Steve and I’ve been with Britney”!

-Not everyone is amused by the name dropping.
+Most people are not amused by the name dropping.
 Not everyone dares or cares to protest.
-There’s a good risk that by shouting about this I may come across as jealous, but if that works for you, so be it.
+There’s a good risk that by shouting about this, I may come across as jealous, but if that works for you, so be it.

-Personally I’ve had my share of respected brands but at the end of the day I acknowledge that I’ve been just an employee.
-I will not claim credit for what others have done for the brand.
+Personally, I’ve had my share of respected brands but at the end of the day I acknowledged that I’ve been just an employee.
+I will not claim credit for what others have done for a particular brand.
 The credit wasn’t entirely mine to begin with.
 I was part of a system.
 And by the time I left that door, we were done.

 The point is: